MicrosoftDocs/power-platform/power-platform/alm/tutorials/github-actions-deploy.md

 4. Update the following variables in the new workflow file:
     - Update `<BUILD_ENVIRONMENT>` with the URL for the build environment you are using to generate the managed solution.
 For example: https://poweractionsbuild.crm.dynamics.com.
     - Update `<PROD_ENVIRONMENT>` with the URL for the production environment you are deploying to.
 For example: https://poweractionsprod.crm.dynamics.com.
-    - Update `<APPID>` with the Application name you are using to connect to the environments.
+    - Update `<APPID>` with the application name you are using to connect to the environments.
-    - Updte `<TENANT ID>` with the tenant id for your environments.
+    - Update `<TENANT ID>` with the tenant ID for your environments.

 5. Commit the changes.
 Choose **Start commit** and then add a title and description (optional).
 Next, select **Commit new file**.